-It follows that the independent Member of the Committee, that ceases to be eligible as independent member, shall also be disqualified from being a member of the Committee and of the Board.
+It follows that the independent Board Member who is a member of the Committee, that ceases to be eligible as independent member, shall also be disqualified from being a member of the Committee and of the Board.
 The same applies if he/she ceases to be a statutory auditor, notwithstanding other three members of the Committee who are statutory auditors remain in office.

-In accordance with the requirements laid down by the Supervisory Provisions and the internal regulations, on 23 May 2019 the Committee, based on the statements made by the parties concerned and the information available to the Bank, confirmed satisfaction of the necessary requirements by its members, including that of independence, giving notice thereof to the Board.
-The members declared their compliance with the professionalism and integrity requirements and with the criteria of competence, fairness, independence and time commitment, as well as the specific limitation of directorships and the incompatibilities provided for by the applicable regulations and the Articles of Association.
+In accordance with the requirements laid down by the Supervisory Provisions and the internal regulations, following the renewal of the Bodies in 2019 and the subsequent appointment of a new member in April 2020, the Committee, based on the statements made by the parties concerned and the information available to the Bank, confirmed satisfaction of the necessary requirements by its members, including that of independence, giving notice thereof to the Board.
+The members declared their compliance with the professionalism and integrity requirements and with the criteria of competence. fairness, independence and time commitment, as well as the specific limitation of directorships and the incompatibilities provided for by the applicable regulations and the Articles of Association.

 This evaluation was positively renewed at the time of approval of this Report.